 Are You "Selling" Yourself Short?
 How to Price Handmade

 Pricing your items when it comes to handmade is so difficult.
 It essentially comes down to asking yourself "How much am I worth as a person?".
 Too many times I see people pricing their items so low that I know there is no possible way that they can be making a profit, and it drives me crazy.
-It hurts me that they aren't paying themselves what they deserve - as well as it enrages me that they are without a doubt undercutting Knitatude, myself, and the handmade community that I love.

 So, Let's start this shiz on a positive note before I combust: